 Tip #4: Address Employees at Both the Global and Local Level

 Communication within a company can be aimed at a global audience, or a local audience.
 Both are important.
 But they’re not always mutually relevant.
 And the risk of too much irrelevant information is that important messages will fall through the cracks.
-It’s important that your IC tool has the administration capabilities to take into account these two streams, and make sure that crucial global messages are received, i.e. those that effect all employees, and that local messaging gets through only when relevant, i.e. new safety procedures at a specific office or business location.
+It’s important that your internal communications tool has the administration capabilities to take into account these two streams, and make sure that crucial global messages are received, i.e. those that effect all employees, and that local messaging gets through only when relevant, i.e. new safety procedures at a specific office or business location.
 Managing and filtering information in this way will ensure that the right information gets to the right employee at the right time.

 Tip #5: Use Data Analytics to Optimize Your Communication.